 For more, visit Carolyn’s Google Scholar page.

-- Citizen engagement in public policy
+- Citizen engagement in contemporary governance

 - The practice and theory of deliberative democracy